Knot List: Flat Overhand Bend (European Death Knot) ‐ Step-by-Step

 Flat Overhand Bend Details

-Tying it: The knot must be dressed neatly and pulled as tight as possible.
+Tying it: The knot must be dressed neatly with no crossed strands and pulled as tight as possible.
 The tail ends MUST be long – about half a meter (18 - 24").
-After loading it can be very difficult to untie.

 Names: Ashley also calls it the Thumb Knot.
-Climber and Rescue workers are more likely to call it the EDK (for "Euro Death Knot").
-This name probably arose initially in the United States where unfamiliarity bred distrust, and because the occasional disaster, likely with the Flat Figure 8 version, caused both knots to be branded with the EDK name.
+Climbers and Rescue workers are more likely to call it the EDK (for "Euro Death Knot").
+This name probably arose initially in the United States where unfamiliarity bred distrust and because the occasional disaster with the Flat Figure 8 version caused both knots to be branded with the EDK name.